VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

 # ConverterNetwork

 This contract contains the list of all the converters and will provide valid converters which can perform conversions.
-Converters will interact with this contract to get the list of other converters open for Private conversion.
+Converters will interact with this contract to get the list of other converters open for Private Conversions.